 ~ ~ ~ ~ ~

-Please note: when we return to in-person worship, from June through August our Sunday morning service begins at 9am.
+Please note: when we return to in-person summer worship, our Sunday morning service will begin at 9am.
 September through May our two-service schedule resumes: 8am (Rite I) and 10am (Rite II).
 Additional services are held during Christmas and Easter Holy Week.
 All are welcome!

 Healthy Students, Healthy Saugus: We gather to pack food for the HS2 program on the first Thursday of every month at 7pm (w/ the exception of holidays).
 Please check our worship bulletin announcements or St. John's FB site for updates on collection information.